florianwirth/PointAtMe/README.md

 1. Ensure that you have an Oculus Rift device and two Oculus Touch Controllers at your disposal.
 [Create an account](https://secure.oculus.com/sign-up/) in Oculus and download the Oculus driver [here](https://www.oculus.com/setup/).
 Make sure to download the program applicable to your Oculus device.

 2. [Create an account in Unity](https://unity3d.com/de/unity/editor) and download the Unity Editor.
-We recommend using the version Unity 2017.4.8 (this and other versions can be found [here](https://unity3d.com/get-unity/download/archive)) as this was the version used to develop this tool.
+We recommend using the version Unity 2018.2.17 (this and other versions can be found [here](https://unity3d.com/get-unity/download/archive)) as this was the version used to develop this tool.
+We assume that the tool also works with later versions.

 3. Download the files from this repository.